The History of Mykonos

 Greek finally became an independent state in 1830 but the economy of Mykonos had been completely destroyed during the revolution.
 Due to sailing and merchant activities the economy quickly recovered, only to again decline from the late 19th century and especially after the opening of the Corinth Canal in 1904 and World War I causing many Mykonos to emigrate for work elsewhere.

 However, tourism would bring Mykonos back to life.
 The French Archaeological School began excavations in Delos in 1873 leading to very interesting findings attracting lovers of Greek history and mythology to the region.
-By the 1930s Mykonos had become a popular location for famous artists, politicians and wealthy Europeans enjoying a holiday of luxury with swims at the beach, drinks at a beach bar and delicious Greek food at one of many restaurants in Mykonos.
+By the 1930s Mykonos had become a popular location for famous artists, politicians and wealthy Europeans enjoying a luxury holiday with swims at Mykonos beaches, drinks at a beach bar and delicious Greek food at one of the many restaurants on this beautiful island.

-Temporarily suspended during World War II, by the mid 1950’s the island’s popularity again skyrocketed becoming the famous tourism destination that it remains today.
-With its unique architecture, secluded nature, turquoise waters, and beautiful beaches including agrari beach and platis gialos, and vibrant bars and clubs, Mykonos remains a favourite among travellers from around the world.
+Temporarily suspended during World War II, by the mid 1950’s the island’s popularity again skyrocketed becoming the famous holiday destination that it remains today.
+With its unique architecture, secluded nature, turquoise waters, white beautiful beaches, and vibrant bars, beach club and beach parties, Mykonos remains a favourite among travellers from around the world.

 Articles on Greece published by Odyssey Traveller.